Gotta003/Matteo_Gottardelli_Intro_Parco_H1-2024-2025/README.md

 # Code Overview
 ## Input Parameters
 The code takes as for input 6 parameters:<br>
 1 & 2.
 Acronym and modes - The first two parameters to give in input to the system is an acronym and an integer indicating a particolar mode.
 To allow an easy recognition and collection in Excel each different combination of modes and flags with an identifier was added as the first parameter.
-These are the flags used in my tests for the implicit modes:
+These are the flags used in my tests for the implicit modes:<br>
 <table>
         <tr>
             <th>Flag</th>